Sugar industry of the United States: Sugarcane

 In the 2020s, sugarcane is grown commercially in Florida, Louisiana, and Texas.

 Florida's sugarcane production expanded significantly since the United States ceased importing sugar from Cuba in 1960.
 Florida is the largest cane-producing region in the United States.
 Most of the sugarcane is produced in organic soils along the southern and southeastern shore of Lake Okeechobee in Southern Florida, where the growing season is long and winters are generally warm.

 In Louisiana, the northernmost cane-growing state, sugarcane production has been largely confined to the Mississippi River Delta, where soils are fertile and the climate is warm.
 However, the sugar industry in Louisiana has expanded northward and westward into nontraditional sugarcane growing areas.
 Most of the expansion in sugarcane acreage has occurred when returns for competing crops, such as rice and soybeans, have decreased.
 Louisiana production has also expanded because of the adoption of high-yielding sugarcane varieties, along with investments in new harvesting combines.

-Texas sugarcane is produced in the Lower Rio Grande Valley in the southern tip of the state.
+Texas sugarcane was produced in the Lower Rio Grande Valley in the southern tip of the state.
 The area has a subtropical climate with long, hot summers and short, mild winters.
-Hurricane and drought have significantly reduced production in some years.
+Hurricane and drought had significantly reduced production in some years.
 Production of sugarcane in Texas resumed with the 1973 crop after years of inactivity.
-During the 1980s, total harvested area averaged about 35,000 acres and varied little.
+The overall area harvested in the 1980s changed little and averaged around 35,000 acres.
 Sugarcane production averaged about 100,000 tons per year for the same period, but varied from year to year because of changes in yields.
 Fiscal year 2001 saw a 50-percent expansion in sugarcane acreage from the previous year.
 Area harvested has averaged about 39,000 acres since FY 2010, and sugar produced averaged 138,500 short tons raw value.

+However, as of April 23, 2024, the last sugarcane mill in Texas, the Rio Grande Valley Sugar Growers, Inc, in Santa Rosa, closed its doors after 51 years in operations due to water scarcity in the region.